google/codeworld/web/help/GuideUnit1.md

 The second transformation you can use in your programs is translation.
 The `translated` function shifts a picture up, down, left, or right.
-Its inputs are the preimage, and two distances to move the picture.
-The result of `translated` is a new picture with the same content as the preimage, but shifted either horizontally (that is, left or right) or vertically (that is, up or down) or both.
+Its inputs are the preimage and two numbers, which are distances that we want to move the picture.
+The result of `translated` transformation is a new picture with the same content as the preimage, but shifted either horizontally (left or right) or vertically (up or down) or both.

 When you give distances to the `translated` function, you will list the horizontal change first, and the vertical change second.

 A useful tool for finding these numbers is the **coordinate plane**.

 ![](coordinate-plane.png width=50%)

 !!!
 Tip: Get your own coordinate plane
     The coordinate plane is a picture that your computer knows about in CodeWorld.

-To make your own coordinate plane, use this code:
+To make your own coordinate plane, use this code

     ~~~~~ . clickable
     program = drawingOf(coordinatePlane)
     ~~~~~

-This tool combines of two number lines.
+This tool is a combination of two number lines:

-1. The first number line is *horizontal*, with positive numbers to the right and negative numbers to the left.
+1. The first number line is *horizontal*, like the *x-axis*, with positive numbers to the right and negative numbers to the left.
    You can use this line to describe how far left or right to move a picture.
-2. The second number line is *vertical*, with positive numbers on top, and negative numbers on the bottom.
+2. The second number line is *vertical*, like the *y-axis*, with positive numbers on top, and negative numbers on the bottom.
    You use that number line to describe how far up or down to move a picture.

-With both numbers together, you can move a picture anywhere you like.
+Using combinations of both coordinates together, you can move a picture anywhere you like.

 The basic shapes you have learned are drawn with their center at the *origin* -- the point (0, 0) -- on the coordinate plane, so you should measure your x and y distances from there.
-As you define your own pictures, it's a good idea to continue doing the same thing.
+As you define your own pictures, it's a good idea to continue this practice.

-For example, if you wanted a circle representing the sun in the top left corner of the screen.
-First, you could look at the horizontal number line, and see that negative numbers are used to move a shape to the left.
-You might pick -5, which is five units left on the screen.
-Next, you could look at the vertical number line, and see that positive numbers are used to move an object up.
+For example, suppose you wanted a circle representing the sun in the top left corner of the screen.
+First, you could look at the horizontal number line and see that negative numbers are used to move a shape to the left.
+You might pick x = -5, which is five units moving left from the origin on the screen.
+Next, you could look at the vertical number line and see that positive numbers are used to move an object up.
 You might pick 7, which is most of the way to the top of the screen.
+This should give you a proper placement for the sun in your image.

-The expression describing a picture of the sun in the right place is now `translated(sun, -5, 7)`.
-The first argument is the preimage, which you would define elsewhere in the program.
-The second and third arguments are the distances to move the shape in your new picture, with horizontal first, then vertical.
+The expression that would move a sun from the center of the screen and place it in the upper left corner would be `translated(sun, -5, 7)`.
+The first argument is the preimage, the sun, which you would define elsewhere in the program.
+The second argument is the horizontal distance the preimage would move and the third arguments is the vertical distance the preimage would move.

 Here is a complete program: